-These Vegan Drunken Noodles are done in 30 minutes and packed with umami flavor.
-Top these vegan noodles with tofu for a balanced meal.
+These flavorful Vegan Drunken Noodles are done in just 30 minutes.
+You could top this vegan udon noodle recipe with tofu for a balanced meal.
 In partnership with Annie Chun’s!

 Vegan Drunken Noodles Recipe

 If you love Thai food as much as I do (which is, like, a lotttttt), you are going to want to face-plant into a plate of these vegan drunken noodles.
 I dare you to resist them – I bet you can’t do it!

 I’m partnering with Annie Chun’s for this vegan drunken noodles recipe, which features their Organic Udon Noodles.
 Guess what’s cool about them?!
 Not only are they delicious with restaurant-like quality, but they come fully cooked right out of the bag!
 Which means the time between when you get cravings for Thai-inspired drunken noodles —> when you get to eat those noodles is even shorter.
 Heck yes!

 What are Drunken Noodles?

 Drunken noodles, or pad kee mao, is a Thai noodle stir fry.
 It’s spicy with lots of umami flavor.
 The recipe is typically made with chicken, oyster sauce, and fish sauce, but today we’re making a vegan pad kee mao.